2025 Online OCD Conference, A Global Event

 Stuart Ralph is a counsellor and psychotherapist (MBACP Accred) for children and young people in the UK.
 He is co-founder of The Integrative Centre for OCD Therapy.
 He founded The OCD Stories podcast, a weekly podcast where he interviews some of the best minds in OCD recovery which has been downloaded more than 8 million times globally.
 In 2018 he was given the hero award by the International OCD Foundation.

-Chris Trondsen, MS, LMFT, will moderate the panel.
+Chris Trondsen, MS, LMFT, moderated the panel.
 Chris suffered from undiagnosed, severe OCD and BDD from childhood.
-Following treatment, Chris began advocating for mental health and shared his story on TV, newspapers and podcasts.
+Following treatment, Chris began advocating for mental health and shared his story on TV, in newspapers and in podcasts.
 Chris began speaking at Annual OCD Conferences, including giving the keynote with his mom at the 2011 conference.
 He also helped start the Young Adult Track at the annual conference.

 Each of these speakers is a person impacted by OCD who has had a unique journey of support and recovery.
-They look forward to sharing their stories with the OCD community.
+They were thrilled to share their stories with the OCD community.

 For more information about the conference, please visit ocdsocal.org/conference.